Achieving the Quantum Fisher Information Bound in Pseudo-Hermitian Sensors

+Needless to say, performing projections with respect to the $\eta$-modified inner product on the associated Hilbert space can be experimentally challenging.
+However, recent experiments have demonstrated the feasibility of metric-dependent projections in various non-Hermitian quantum platforms~\cite{Zhang2025,Wang2025,Wang2024}, thus indicating that achieving {\it `covariant'} ultimate precision in pseudo-Hermitian quantum sensors is now within experimental reach.

-Now we examine conditions when quantum sensing can exhibit enhancement in the pseudo-Hermitian systems in comparison to their Hermitian counterparts.
+{\it Nonreciprocal systems.
+Example 1.a.}--- Now we examine conditions when quantum sensing can or cannot exhibit enhancement in the pseudo-Hermitian systems in comparison to their Hermitian counterparts.
 We first analyze a specific setup analogous to that in Refs.~\cite{Chu2020, Xiao2024, Zeng2025}, where the Hamiltonian is parameterized by a multiplicative parameter $\theta$, namely